atiratree/kube-enhancements/keps/sig-node/4563-eviction-request-api/README.md

 10. The eviction request controller designates Actor A as the next interceptor by updating `.status.activeInterceptors[0]`.
 11. Actor A deletes the p-1 pod.
-12. Once the pod terminates, the eviction request controller sets `Complete` condition to `True`.
+12. Once the pod terminates, the eviction request controller sets `Evicted` condition to `True`.
+13. Actor A set's `.status.interceptors[].phase=Completed` and the eviction request controller sets `Complete` condition to `True`.
-13. The descheduling controller can delete the EvictionRequest.
+14. The descheduling controller can delete the EvictionRequest.

 #### Single Dynamic Requester and EvictionRequest Cancellation